-The U. S. Navy has successfully completed two undersea programs that enabled Navy divers to descend in open ocean depths of 850 feet, in aquanaut equipment, a feat previously restricted to 300 foot depths.
+Background: The U. S. Navy has successfully completed two undersea programs that enabled Navy divers to descend in open ocean depths of 850 feet, in aquanaut equipment, a feat previously restricted to 300 foot depths.

 The giant stride forward in inner-space accomplishments is a result of the successful completion of two coordinated programs: the MARK 1 Deep Diving System project (DDS) and the concurrent evaluation of Aquanaut Equipment System (AES) MARK XI project.

 The deep diving system primarily involves a personnel transfer capsule which enables up to three Navy divers to descend to 850-foot depth while maintaining sea-level atmospheric pressure.
 In this way divers are not required to spend long periods of decompression which ??? with both depth and duration of dive.
 The DDS also eliminates exposing the divers to environmental underwater hazards during decompression and no longer isolates him from immediate medical attention, if necessary.